SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > - **Mod FX** Offset, Feedback, Depth, Rate
 > - **Stutter** Rate

+3. Automatable Parameters for Arranger

+>The 20 parameters that can be edited are:
+>
+> - **Master** Level, Pan
+> - **LPF** Frequency, Resonance
+> - **HPF** Frequency, Resonance
+> - **EQ** Bass, Bass Frequency, Treble, Treble Frequency
+> - **Reverb** Amount
+> - **Delay** Rate, Amount
+> - **Distortion** Decimation, Bitcrush
+> - **Mod FX** Offset, Feedback, Depth, Rate
+> - **Stutter** Rate

-3. Automatable CC's for MIDI Clips
+4. Automatable CC's for MIDI Clips

 >You can automate MIDI CC's 0-121, with 120 being Pitch Bend and 121 being After Touch

-It can be thought of as a layer sitting on top of the Clip View for Synths, Kits, MIDI, and Audio clip types.
+Automation View can be thought of as a layer sitting on top of the Arranger View and Clip View for Synths, Kits, MIDI, and Audio clip types.

+For Arranger, the sidebar from Arranger View is available in the Automation Arranger View so that you can change clip statuses.
+If you are in Automation Overview it will also provide access to audition clips.

 For Non-Audio Instrument Clip Types (Synths, Kits, and MIDI), the sidebar from these instrument clip types is available in the Automation Clip View so that you can audition sounds while viewing/editing parameter automations.

-The Automation Clip View functionality covered by this feature can be broken down into these sections:
+The Automation View functionality covered by this feature can be broken down into these sections:

-1. Entering/Exiting the Automation Clip View
+1. Entering/Exiting the Automation View
 4. Automation Overview
 5. Parameter Selection
 6. Automation Editor
 7. Button Shortcuts/Combos
-8. Community Features (Enhancements to the existing Clip View)
+8. Default Settings (Enhancements to the existing Arranger / Clip View behaviours)

 A more detailed break-down of the above sections is found below.

-## Enter/Exit Automation Clip View
+## Enter/Exit Automation View

+The Automation Arranger View can be accessed from the Arranger View by pressing the Shift + Song buttons.

 The Automation Clip View can be accessed from the Clip View by pressing on the Clip button.
 The Clip button will flash when you are in the Automation Clip View